Shuttle/Shuttle.Esb.Scheduling/README.md

-shuttle-scheduling
+# shuttle-scheduling
 ==================

 A simple scheduling solution built on Shuttle ESB.

-Simple Configuration
+## Simple Configuration
 --------------------
-1. Specify a name for your scheduled job, e.g. **ProcessAccounts**
+1. Specify a name for your scheduled job, e.g. **ProcessAccountsCommand**
 2. Select the endpoint uri to send the **RunScheduleCommand** to when execution is required.
 3. Enter the [cron](http://en.wikipedia.org/wiki/Cron) expression to use.
 4. Ensure that the **Shuttle.Scheduling.Server** endpoint is running.